-The unmitigated ZoI for construction related air quality effects arising from the Proposed Scheme has the potential to extend 50m from the Proposed Scheme boundary, and 500m from construction compounds during the construction phase.
-Vehicle emission related air quality effects arising from the Proposed Scheme has potential to extend up to 200m from the Proposed Scheme boundary or associated diversion roads during the construction year and the operational phase.
+The unmitigated ZoI for construction related air quality effects arising from the Proposed Scheme has the potential to extend 50m from the Proposed Scheme boundary, and 500m from the Construction Compounds during the Construction Phase.
+Vehicle emission related air quality effects arising from the Proposed Scheme has potential to extend up to 200m from the Proposed Scheme boundary or associated diversion roads during the construction year and the Operational Phase.
 There are no European sites present within these distances.
-The nearest European site, South Dublin Bay and River Tolka Estuary SPA, is located approximately 900m from the Proposed Scheme (as the crow flies) and therefore not located within the ZoI of this potential impact.
+The nearest European site, South Dublin Bay and River Tolka Estuary SPA, is located approximately 900m from the Proposed Scheme (as the crow flies) and is therefore not located within the ZoI of this potential impact.

-As the Proposed Scheme does not have the potential to result in habitat degradation of the Qualifying / Special Conservation Interest species of any European site as the result of air quality impacts, either during the construction phase or the operational phase, there is no potential for in combination effects to occur in that regard.
+As the Proposed Scheme does not have the potential to result in habitat degradation of the QIs/ SCIs of any European site as the result of air quality impacts, either during the Construction Phase or the Operational Phase, there is no potential for in combination effects to occur in that regard.